USCIS Revises Interview Waiver Guidance for Form I-751

 This PM applies to all USCIS officers adjudicating Form I-751 and fully replaces the June 24, 2005, PM, “Revised Interview Waiver Criteria for Form I-751, Petition to Remove the Conditions on Residence.”

 Litwin & Smith is very successful in preparing I-751 Removal of Condition filings as well as I-751 Removal of Condition filings with a Waiver of the Joint Filing Requirement.
 We prepare many such petitions each year.
 Currently, the USCIS is interviewing about 30% of the I-751filings.
 Although, we cannot guarantee your I-751 filing will not require an interview.
 Our I-751 Removal of Condition filings as well as I-751 Removal of Condition filings with a Waiver of the Joint Filing Requirement filings are seldom interviewed.
 Maybe that is because we prepare our filings with the interview in mind.
 Unlike, most firms who only prepare an I-751 filing with details after they receive a Request for Evidence or Interview notice.
 We can’t be sure, but maybe it’s our reputation for paying attention to all the details that results in our lack of Interviews.
-To find out more please email [email protected] or call 888 344 0892 to schedule a consultation at time convenient to you.
+To find out more please email or call to schedule a consultation at time convenient to you.

 For original announcement please click here: https://www.uscis.gov/news/alerts/uscis-revises-interview-waiver-guidance-form-i-751